Natural Resource Management

-California’s State Park System encompasses nearly 1.5 million acres in more than 270 parks, and provides reserves for protection of native plant communities and wildlife in a natural landscape.
+California’s State Park System encompasses nearly 1.59 million acres in approximately 280 parks, and provides reserves for protection of native plant communities and wildlife in a natural landscape.
 The State Park System is diverse, protecting large natural areas in all ten of the state’s ecological regions.
 By design, the lands preserved in the system are some of the best remaining examples of natural California.
 As the number and size of unprotected natural areas decrease, remaining unprotected natural lands become ever more valuable and more important to protect.
 However, few parklands are pristine and unchanged.
 Some have been significantly altered prior to acquisition and are in poor ecological health.

 Recovery for many of these areas requires ecological restoration, returning the land to a healthier, more natural condition.
 Resource management projects have the purpose of achieving this goal and since 1990, $31,650,000 has funded 665 projects in 134 parks.
 More than 50% of this funding has gone towards 42 parks to preserve resources of the highest value.
 These projects involve hard work over a period of years, but even successful projects may not be readily visible to park visitors.
 Although restored to a greater degree of health, sustainable natural resources may only be achieved with continued management.
 Managing State Park resources requires an integrated program consisting of planning, restoration projects and evaluation, ongoing maintenance, and long-term monitoring.

 The goal of the State Parks resource management program is to protect, restore, and maintain the natural resources in the State Park System.
 Areas of outstanding natural resources and those areas under-represented in the system are identified, along with lands that could connect these islands of habitat.